GoogleCloudPlatform/gcsfuse/docs/semantics.md

     - This cycle repeats and sends a GetObjectDetails request for every item in the folder, as though caching were disabled

 2. Stat-cache TTL: It controls the duration for which Cloud Storage FUSE allows the kernel to cache inode attributes.
 It can be set in one of the following two ways.
    * ```metadata-cache: ttl-secs``` in the config-file.
 This is set as an integer, which sets the TTL in seconds.
 If this is -1, TTL is taken as infinite i.e. no-TTL based expirations of entries.
 If this is 0, that disables the stat-cache.
-If this is <-1, then an error is thrown on mount.
-The maximum supported value is 9223372036 (seconds, i.e. about 292 years), and a higher value will return error on mount.
    If this config variable is missing, then the value of ```--stat-cache-ttl``` is used.
    * ```--stat-cache-ttl``` commandline flag, which can be set to a value like ```10s``` or ```1.5h```.
 The default is one minute.
 This will be deprecated in a future version and is currently only available for backward compatibility.
 If ```metadata-cache: ttl-secs``` is set, ```--stat-cache-ttl``` is ignored.